bowenli0379/My-EE-551-Project/README.md

 This repo is my EE-551-Spring individual project. | Name: Bowen Li

 ## Proposals
-In this project, I will use the relevant data set on Kaggle website to establish a Random Forest model to find out the key factors that affact the turnover of employers in an enterprise.
+In this project, I will use the relevant data set on Kaggle website to establish a Random Forest model to find out the key factors that affect the turnover of employers in an enterprise.
 Combining these variables into a single indicator will help the company to understand which employees need to be focused on and forecast the employees on the job, and judge the probability of their leaving.
 At the end, I used K-means to do a further improvement.

 ## Preparation
 - Dataset